aquarius-software/aquarius-software/README.md

 ## Hi, I’m @aquarius-software.
-Thank you for visiting my repository.
+Welcome to my repository!
 - I have 25 years of experience in programming focused on web technologies.
 - My current main tech stack: Next.js, React, and JavaScript/TypeScript.
 - Most of my repositories are **private** now for security reasons.
 I am sorry.